gordonrix/maple/docs/CONFIGURATION.md

 **Default:** `data`
 **Example:** `sequences_dir: /path/to/sequences`

 This directory will be searched for subdirectories matching the runname values from tags.csv.
-Can be an absolute path to a central sequence storage location that doesn't need to change between working directories.
+Best practice is to set this to be an absolute path to a central sequence storage location that doesn't need to change when a new analysis is being set up.

 </details>